openebs/website/docs/versioned_docs/version-4.0.x/quickstart-guide/installation.md

 - Specifying the directory where hostpath volume data is stored or
 - Specifying the nodes on which OpenEBS components should be deployed and so forth.

-The default OpenEBS helm chart will install both Local Storage and Replicated Storage.
-Refer to [OpenEBS helm chart documentation](https://github.com/openebs/charts/tree/master/charts/openebs) for a full list of customizable options and use other flavors of OpenEBS Data Engines by setting the correct helm values.

 2. Install the OpenEBS helm chart with default values.

 ```